6 Waiting Room Decor Ideas that Create a Relaxing Environment

 Provide charging stations and Wi-Fi access so patients can use their cell phones, laptops, or tablets.

-A well-decorated waiting room can elicit positive emotions, but a cluttered one can elicit the opposite.
+And keep in mind that in some cases, less decor is better.
+A well-decorated waiting room can elicit positive emotions, but a cluttered one may result in the opposite.

 Conclusion